 Balanced nutrition is the key to optimize crop production and produce quality potato plants and tubers.
 Nitrogen and calcium are two of the most important fertilizer nutrients needed to meet this objective.
 Based on crop growth constraints (row closure) and growth stage needs (tuber bulking), a liquid fertigation source will be required to spoon feed both the potato plants and tubers.
 UCAN was developed to address this issue.
 It contains 17% nitrogen with 49% in the nitrate nitrogen form and 51% in the ammonium and urea form which is a similar ratio for ammonium nitrate.
 UCAN also contains 17.2% water-soluble calcium for both potato plant use and mitigation of ammonia volatilization loss from urea.
 Lastly, it has been classified by regulatory agencies as an enhanced efficiency fertilizer for its properties to reduce nitrogen loss to the environment.

-Bill Easterwood, Director, Agronomic Services, Yara North America, Ph.D.
+Bill Easterwood, Ph.D., Director, Agronomic Services, Yara North America

 Potato Irrigation Scheduling by Using Satellite Imagery

 With the increase of use of satellite imagery in potato production, most of the satellite imagery is used for field scouting, such as disease detection, water stress detection, and yield estimation.
-However, due to the limitation of current technology, real-time satellite imageries is not available.
-And the use of imagery for irrigation scheduling for potato does not widely use.
-What if growers can use satellite imageries to help on irrigation scheduling even though the imagery is from the earlier of the growing season?
+However, due to the limitation of current technology, real-time satellite imageries are not available.
+And, the use of imagery for irrigation scheduling for potato does is widely used.
+What if growers can use satellite imageries to help on irrigation scheduling even though the imagery is from the earlier in the growing season?
 This presentation will show you the exploration results of using satellite imagery to adjust the past soil water depletion (ET) to facilitate the forecast of irrigation scheduling.

 Sustainable Management of the Soil Disease Complex in Potato with Root2Success

-Albert Schirring, Global Crop Manager Potatoes, Bayer AG, Crop Science Division, Ir.
+Albert Schirring, Global Crop Manager Potatoes, Bayer AG, Crop Science Division

 A Single Software Platform to Boost Your Operation's Efficiency